Volunteer

 2. Choose a park (or events) where you would like to serve.

-3. Wait for a site to contact you to schedule your start date and service hours.
+3. Wait for a site to contact you to schedule your start date and service times.

 4. Complete your service and make sure your hours are recorded accurately.